Fact-checking: International Fact-Checking Day

-The concept for International Fact-Checking Day was introduced at a conference for journalists and fact-checkers at the London School of Economics in June 2014.
+The concept for International Fact-Checking Day was introduced at a conference for journalists and fact-checkers at the London School of Economics and Political Science in June 2014.
 The holiday was officially created in 2016 and first celebrated on April 2, 2017.
 The idea for International Fact-Checking day rose out of the many misinformation campaigns found on the internet, particularly social media sites.
 It rose in importance after the 2016 elections, which brought fake news, as well as accusations of it, to the forefront of media issues.

 The holiday is held on April 2 because "April 1 is a day for fools.
 April 2 is a day for facts."

 Activities for International Fact-Checking Day consist of various media organizations contributing to fact-checking resources, articles, and lessons for students and the general public to learn more about how to identify fake news and stop the spread of misinformation.

 2020's International Fact-Checking Day focused specifically on how to accurately identify information about COVID-19.

-Controversies
+Limitations and controversies

+Research has shown that fact-checking has limits, and can even backfire, which is when a correction increases the belief in the misconception.
+One reason is that it can be interpreted as an argument from authority, leading to resistance and hardening beliefs, "because identity and cultural positions cannot be disproved."
+In other words "while news articles can be fact-checked, personal beliefs cannot."

-Political fact-checking is increasingly criticized as being opinion journalism.
+Critics argue that political fact-checking is increasingly used as opinion journalism.
 Criticism has included that fact-checking organizations in themselves are biased or that it is impossible to apply absolute terms such as "true" or "false" to inherently debatable claims.
 In September 2016, a Rasmussen Reports national telephone and online survey found that "just 29% of all Likely U.S. Voters trust media fact-checking of candidates' comments.
 Sixty-two percent (62%) believe instead that news organizations skew the facts to help candidates they support."

 A paper by Andrew Guess (of Princeton University), Brendan Nyhan (Dartmouth College) and Jason Reifler (University of Exeter) found that consumers of fake news tended to have less favorable views of fact-checking, in particular Trump supporters.
 The paper found that fake news consumers rarely encountered fact-checks: "only about half of the Americans who visited a fake news website during the study period also saw any fact-check from one of the dedicated fact-checking website (14.0%)."

 Deceptive websites that pose as fact-checkers have also been used to promote disinformation; this tactic has been used by both Russia and Turkey.